viniciussalvati/nix-config/README.md

 - I used `grub` version 2 for it, because I needed it to find the Windows bootable binary in the `ESP` binary.
 - I had to use `ext4`, because some nixos commands were failing after install if I used `btrfs`
 - I used 20GB for the swap

+## Profiles

+Profiles are meant for machines with other distros that use standalone home-manager

+### wsl-work

+The configuration I use for work.
+This one includes the private configurations.